Dresovense/orange3-textable/docs/doc/windows_installation.rst

 Windows installation
 ====================

-1. On the `Orange 2.7 download page <http://orange.biolab.si/orange2/>`_,
+1. On the `Orange 3.37.0 download page <https://orangedatamining.com/download/>`_,
-   download the software installer by following the *Orange 2.7 installer for Windows* link.
+   download the software installer by following the *Standalone installer (default)* link under the *Windows* tab.

 2. Execute the Orange Canvas installer and click **Ok** at each stage (including the stages of the installation of Python modules).